MishQat/Projects/README.md

 - 👋 Hi, I’m @MishQat
-- 👀 I’m interested in Python, Visual Basics
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Phython
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me my email mishqat0612@gmail.com
+- 📫 How to reach me my email is mishqat0612@gmail.com
 -

 <!---